simeonreusch/fpbot/README.md

 ### Troubleshooting
 Make sure that ztfquery and ztflc are installed with the latest version.

 In case way too few images are downloaded, check your Marshal and IRSA credentials.
 These are stored in ```~.ztfquery```.
-If there is a problem with these, ztfquery will not complain but simply only download publicly accessable images.
+If there is a problem with these, ztfquery will not complain but simply only download publicly accessible images.

 ## Usage